lionheart/in_app_purchase_receipt_verifier/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+A simple, one-click deploy web app to simplify the process of validating In-App Purchase receipts on the App Store.

 ## Usage

 1. Create the project on [Heroku](https://heroku.com), making sure that you've already obtained an app-specific shared secret for authentication.

-2. Use something like the following code in your iOS app to verify receipts.
+2. Use something like the following in your iOS app to verify your receipts.

     ```swift
     guard let receiptURL = Bundle.main.appStoreReceiptURL,